St. Helena Chapel of Ease – St. Helena Island, South Carolina

 Chapel of Ease – Getting Married

 The Parish Church of St. Helena in Beaufort manages the Chapel of Ease and does permit weddings to be held at the site.
-See page 15 of the church’s wedding booklet (pdf) for details and contact information.
-The Parish Church also manages the old Sheldon Church, another fine spot to be married!
+The Parish Church manages the ruins at the Old Sheldon Church as well, where you can also get married.
+To learn more about hosting your wedding at either venue, please call the church at 843.522.1712.

 Address: Lands End Road near Saturns Circle, St Helena Island, SC 29920